Mixed-use development: Use in North America vs. Europe

 Traditionally, human settlements have developed in mixed-use patterns.
 However, with industrialization, governmental zoning regulations were introduced to separate different functions, such as manufacturing, from residential areas.
 Public health concerns and the protection of property values stood as the motivation behind this separation.

-The practice of zoning for single-family residential use was instigated to safeguard communities from negative externalities, including air, noise, and light pollution, associated with heavier industrial practices.
-These zones were also constructed to exacerbate racial and class divisions.
+In the United States, the practice of zoning for single-family residential use was instigated to safeguard communities from negative externalities, including air, noise, and light pollution, associated with heavier industrial practices.
+These zones were also constructed because of racial and class tensions.

 The heyday of separate-use zoning in the United States came after World War II when planner and New York City Parks Commissioner, Robert Moses, championed superhighways to break up functions and neighborhoods of the city.
 The antithesis to these practices came from activist and writer, Jane Jacobs, who was a major proponent of mixed-use zoning, believing it played a key role in creating an organic, diverse, and vibrant streetscape.
 These two figures went head-to-head during much of the 1960s.
 Since the 1990s, mixed-use zoning has once again become desirable as it works to combat urban sprawl and increase economic vitality.

 In most of Europe, government policy has encouraged the continuation of the city center's role as a main location for business, retail, restaurant, and entertainment activity, unlike in the United States where zoning actively discouraged such mixed use for many decades.
-In England, for example, hotels are included under the same umbrella as “residential,” rather than commercial as they are classified under in the US.
-France similarly gravitates towards mixed-use as much of Paris is simply zoned to be “General Urban,” allowing for a variety of uses.
+In England, for example, hotels are included under the same umbrella as "residential," rather than commercial as they are classified under in the US.
+France similarly gravitates towards mixed-use as much of Paris is simply zoned to be "General Urban," allowing for a variety of uses.
 Even zones that house the mansions and villas of the aristocrats focus on historical and architectural preservation rather than single family zoning.
 Single family zoning is also absent in Germany and Russia where zoning codes make no distinction between different types of housing.

-America’s attachment to private property and the traditional 1950s suburban home, as well as deep racial and class divides, have marked the divergence in mixed-use zoning between the continents.
+America's attachment to private property and the traditional 1950s suburban home, as well as deep racial and class divides, have marked the divergence in mixed-use zoning between the continents.
 As a result, much of Europe's central cities are mixed use "by default" and the term "mixed-use" is much more relevant regarding new areas of the city where an effort is made to mix residential and commercial activities – such as in Amsterdam's Eastern Docklands.